Coachella Valley – Indio

 - Submitted Alternative to GSP

 - Number of Wells

 - Hydrologic Region Name

 - Imperial, Riverside, San Diego

 Located in California’s Colorado River hydrologic region, the Coachella Valley – Indio is 297,156 acres in size.
-This High priority basin is home to an estimated 368,852 people (2010 value), which have been at a rate of 81.75.
+This Medium priority basin is home to an estimated 368,852 people (2010 value), which have been at a rate of 81.75.
 Coachella Valley – Indio is a(n) basin with approximately 2550 wells, of which approximately 227 are water supply wells.
 Groundwater accounts for approximately 55.00 percent of the basin’s water supply.

 2014: CASGEM prioritization – medium.
 Comments: Nitrates and addition of salts due to Colorado River imported water.
 Local areas of elevated fluoride.